pulsepm/pulse/readme.md

 ```

 ### Manual Installation
-1. Download the latest version of pulse from our [releases](https://github.com/pulsepm/pulse/releases).
+1. Download the latest version of Pulse from our [releases](https://github.com/pulsepm/pulse/releases).

 2. Mark the downloaded binary as executable:
 ```sh